hablullah/data-quran/README.md

    There are several useful Quranic website that went down after being inactive for several years.
 There are also cases where governments decided to ban Quranic apps from app stores.
 Hopefully this repository can be used as archive so those useful data doesn't vanish even after the original websites are gone.

-4. **To make sure all dataset are legal and not infringing copyright.**

-   In some countries, Quran translations are protected by copyright.
-Since copyright are recognized by Islam, in this repository all dataset must be collected from valid and legal source, both according to government law and Islamic law.

-5. **To give proper attributions and explanation on how the data collected.**
+4. **To give proper attributions and explanation on how the data collected.**

    There are several other repositories that also collects the Quranic data.
 However, as far as I know all of them doesn't really mention the source and how the data are collected.